barrel/barrel-dev-best-practices/platforms/wordpress.md

 ### Handling the Database

 Avoid direct database queries.
 WordPress has built-in functionality for getting information in and out of the database.
 Just as with any PHP application, always use prepared statements and **never trust user input**.
-Using these functions always possible makes sure that you are benefiting from any optimizations or caching that is already implemented within those functions.
-See Database Queries for tips.

 #### Using $wpdb

 You can’t always use built-in functionality to access the database, but you can most certainly use the `$wpdb` [abstraction layer](https://codex.wordpress.org/Class_Reference/wpdb) built into WordPress to handle all CRUD functionality.
 If you’re using mysql_connect(), then you're not using the correct library.

+Using these functions ensures that the application is benefiting from any optimizations or caching that is already implemented within those functions.
+See Database Queries for tips.

 ## APIs